 The Federal Reserve also determined that supporting the MBS "dollar roll" market promoted the goals of the MBS purchase program.
 Dollar roll transactions consist of a purchase or sale of "to be announced" (TBA) MBS combined with an agreement to sell or purchase TBA MBS on a specified future date.
 Because of principal and interest payments and occasional delays in the settlement of transactions, the Federal Reserve also holds some cash and short-term investments associated with the MBS purchase program.
+On June 28, 2010, the Federal Reserve began entering into coupon swaps, which are trades with a single counterparty in which the Federal Reserve agrees to simultaneously sell TBA MBS in one coupon and to buy an equal face value of TBA MBS in a different coupon.
+Similar to MBS dollar roll transactions, coupon swaps are recorded on settlement date and may generate realized gains and losses.

 In March 2009, the FOMC announced that it would also purchase up to \$300 billion of longer-term Treasury securities to help improve conditions in private credit markets.
-The Federal Reserve has purchased a range of securities across the maturity spectrum, including Treasury Inflation-Protected Securities (TIPS).
-The bulk of purchases have been in intermediate maturities.
+The Federal Reserve purchased a range of securities across the maturity spectrum, including Treasury Inflation-Protected Securities (TIPS).
+The bulk of purchases were in intermediate maturities.
 In August 2009, the FOMC announced that it would gradually slow the pace of these transactions in order to promote a smooth transition in markets as purchases of these Treasury securities were completed.
 As anticipated, the purchases were completed by the end of October 2009.

 The FRBNY announced in August 2009 that it would streamline the set of external investment managers for the agency-guaranteed MBS purchase program, reducing the number of investment managers from four to two.
 As of March 2, 2010, the FRBNY began to use its own staff on select days to transact directly in the secondary market for agency MBS as part of the FOMC's LSAPs, consistent with the announcement of November 2009.
-These changes were not performancerelated: the FRBNY had anticipated that it would adjust its use of external investment managers as it gained more experience with the program.
+These changes were not performance-related: the FRBNY had anticipated that it would adjust its use of external investment managers as it gained more experience with the program.

 In September 2009, the Federal Reserve began to purchase on-the-run agency securities-the most recently issued securities-in order to mitigate market dislocations and promote overall market functioning.
-Prior to this change, purchases were focused on offthe-run agency securities.
+Prior to this change, purchases were focused on off-the-run agency securities.

 On September 23, 2009, the FOMC announced its intention to gradually slow the pace of its purchases of agency-guaranteed MBS and agency debt.
 In implementing this directive, the Trading Desk of the FRBNY announced that it would scale back the average weekly purchase amounts of agency MBS and reduce the size and frequency of agency debt purchases.
 As anticipated by the FOMC, these transactions were completed by the end of the first quarter of 2010.
+As of August 19, 2010, the settlement of all remaining outstanding MBS from these purchases was complete.
 The Federal Reserve's outright holdings of MBS are reported weekly in tables 1, 3, 10, and 11 of the H.4.1 statistical release.
-In addition, detailed data on all settled agency MBS holdings are published weekly on the FRBNY website at www.newyorkfed.org/ markets/soma/sysopen\accholdings.html.
+In addition, detailed data on all settled agency MBS holdings are published weekly on the FRBNY website at www.newyorkfed.org/markets/ soma/sysopen_accholdings.html.